 Overweight package: If a package is heavier than the permitted weight, the carrier may either return it to the sender or ask for additional surcharges.

 If you anticipate that the package is overweight, contact the carrier and see if you can add additional weight to the order.
 However, once the shipment is moving towards its destination, you need to wait for additional information from the carrier.
+Also, keep in mind that Overweight packages can impact shipping costs too.

 Address change: If you have requested your carrier to change the delivery address, it could delay the shipment, and may show the shipment in-transit status.